 We have proposed a two-stage phase I-II clinical trial design that does subgroup-specific dose-schedule finding based on a Bayesian hierarchical model, with specific attention to settings where the efficacy outcome is evaluated long after the start of treatment.
 To accommodate subgroups, the model exploits prior ordering information that the drug should be more effective in one subgroup than the other.
-The posterior predictive distribution of the utility of each dose-schedule regime is used as a basis for regime selection and adaptive randomization, which is employed to improve reliability.
+The PPD of the utility of each dose-schedule regime is used as a basis for regime selection and AR, which is employed to improve reliability.
 Within-subgroup regime acceptability rules are included for both toxicity and efficacy.

 Late-onset outcomes complicate outcome-adaptive trial conduct.
-We have addressed this problem by using a hybrid two-stage design with adaptive randomization.
-In stage 1, little efficacy data are available, and mainly toxicity data are utilized for early decision making, primarily to screen out unsafe treatment regimes.
-When efficacy outcomes of more patients have been assessed in stage 2, efficacy plays a more prominent role in choosing regimes for the remaining patients, and for making final within-subgroup optimal regime selections.
+We have addressed this problem by using a hybrid two-stage design with AR.
+In stage 1, little efficacy data are available, and mainly toxicity data are utilized for early decision-making, primarily to screen out unsafe treatment regimes.
+When efficacy outcomes of more patients have been

+FIGURE 2 Average total number of patients treated with an inefficacious regime having true $\pi{c,r}^E < \underline{\pi}^E = .20$ in scenarios 1 to 6 and $\pi{c,r}^E > \underline{\pi}^E = .30$ in scenarios 7 and 8, for the TD (circle \bigcirc), ITD (triangle \triangle), TD_C (plus +), and TD_U (cross ×) under the simulation scenarios in Table 1.
+"TD" is the proposed two-stage trial design; "TD_C" denotes the two-stage trial design based on complete (Y^T, Y^E) data; "TD_U" denotes the two-stage trial design based on AR probabilities $\omega'c(d,s)$; "ITD" denotes the independent two-stage design that conducts a separate regime-finding trial for each subgroup assessed in stage 2, efficacy plays a more prominent role in choosing regimes for the remaining patients, and for making the final within-subgroup optimal regime selections.
 Simulations show that the operating characteristics of the proposed design are very similar to those of the benchmark complete-data design, which would require an unrealistically long time to complete the trial.
 Thus, the proposed design has a minimal loss in efficiency due to accommodating late-onset toxicity/efficacy, while providing a realistic trial duration.